 If you cannot explain something simply, you don't understand it well enough.—Albert Einstein

-Do you ever get the feeling that you’re talking over people’s heads when you teach?
-Try out the Feynman Technique to simplify your message and boost your medical teaching success!
+As a medical educator, do you ever get the feeling that you’re talking over people’s heads when you teach?
+Try out the Feynman Technique to simplify your message and boost your teaching success!

 Iconic physicist, Richard Feynman, was a pioneer in the field of quantum electrodynamics.
 His research on the interaction of light and matter earned him a Nobel Prize in 1965.